ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 The value of the SETTINGS_H3_DATAGRAM setting MUST be either 0 or 1.
 A value of 0 indicates that the implementation is not willing to receive HTTP Datagrams.
-If the SETTINGS_H3_DATAGRAM setting is received with a value that is neither 0 or 1, the receiver MUST terminate the connection with error H3_SETTINGS_ERROR.
+If the SETTINGS_H3_DATAGRAM setting is received with a value that is neither 0 nor 1, the receiver MUST terminate the connection with error H3_SETTINGS_ERROR.

 QUIC DATAGRAM frames MUST NOT be sent until the SETTINGS_H3_DATAGRAM setting has been both sent and received with a value of 1.